 October 1, 2015

 Once upon a time, about 28 years ago now, nearly every 24/7 operation in the country was using some version of a rotating 8-hour schedule.
-Ten years ago, I used to ask large groups of employees if any of them have ever worked one of those outdated 8-hour schedules and inevitably, several hands would go up.
+Ten years ago, when I asked large groups of employees if any of them have ever worked one of those outdated 8-hour schedules – inevitably, several hands would go up.

 The cure for this is information.
 When your workforce brings up the "shift is too long" issue, all you need to do is make sure they completely understand what the alternative is.

 While I have never had anyone tell me "I love being at work for 12 hours," I also have never had someone say "I really want to work more days for less money and fewer weekends off while rotating through all the different shifts every four weeks."

 Here are a couple of charts that will hopefully help to demonstrate what you are getting into with 8-hour shifts.
 I use the most popular 8-hour 24/7 pattern there is.
 In the example, I use 12 employees to make 3 show up 24/7.

 Call Us and We Can Help